Crusty, chewy and soft – this no-knead method of making bread is so easy with results that will rival a bakery.

 Instructions

-Add the flour, 1 cup at a time, adding salt along with the flour.
+- Add the flour, 1 cup at a time, adding salt along with the flour.
 (Bread flour is the best for this recipe, however, all purpose flour will work in a pinch.)
+You may not need to use all the flour.

-Generously sprinkle the counter with flour and transfer the risen dough onto the floured surface.
-Fold the bread in half and then again in half.
-Shape dough into ball.
-Sprinkle the top with more flour.
+- Generously sprinkle the counter with flour and transfer the risen dough onto the floured surface.
+Fold the corners of the bread inward, shaping into a loaf.
+Turn it over seam side down.
+Sprinkle with more flour on top.

 Zebiniso